RadostinGerdzhikov/Football/README.md

  ## Contributors from Bulgaria

 - Pesho
-- Idia footbal is like funny joke
+- Idia footbal is like funny cake
-- The Purchush football tem is created form the most supid people of the word
+- The Purchush football tem is created form the most smart people of the word

  ## Contributors From India
-  Prakuchik Koromaranik

-- Bebatov is most stupid player all the tiem.

-- Gargamuk Koromaranik
+- Prakuchik Koromaranik

-- The most popular sport in Asia is Parkur